Hell House LLC: Plot

 On October 8th, 2009, an unexplained tragedy occurred at "Hell House", a haunted house attraction in the fictional town of Abaddon in upstate New York.
 During the tragedy, 15 people, including nearly all of the staff, died in what authorities declared a severe malfunction.

-An investigative documentary team led by Diane Graves finds rumours of supernatural activity behind the tragedy.
+An investigative documentary team consisting of leader Diane Graves, cameraman Jonathan Miller and editor Mitchell Cavanaugh finds rumours of supernatural activity behind the tragedy.
 The crew tracks down the sole surviving Hell House staff member, Sara Havel, who provides them with behind-the-scenes footage.
-Sara's footage documents the company's arrival at the dilapidated Hotel Abaddon in Rockland County, New York as they set it up for Halloween.
+Sara's footage documents the company's arrival at the dilapidated Hotel Abaddon in Rockland County as they set it up for Halloween.
 CEO Alex plans the attraction's layout to culminate in a scene in the basement of an actress chained up, about to be sacrificed to a cult.

 They hire several local scare actors, including Melissa, who shares with Alex and cameraman Paul that the hotel is rumoured to be haunted.
-Expert interviews recount that the hotel was originally constructed by alleged cultist Andrew Tully, who chose the location based on the town sharing its name with Abaddon, a demon who guards the gateway to hell.
+Expert interviews report that the hotel was originally constructed by alleged cultist Andrew Tully, who chose the location because the town shares its name with Abaddon, a demon who guards the gateway to hell.
 In 1989, a young mother and her daughter disappeared while staying at the hotel.
 Though Tully was cleared of their disappearance, the hotel's reputation was ruined, and Tully hanged himself shortly after.

 The Hell House team experiences several supernatural events, including a clown mannequin moving on its own, shadowy figures, and Paul and Sara seemingly being possessed.
 Despite concerns, Alex insists on opening the attraction on schedule.
 As the hauntings escalate, Paul considers quitting.
 Later that night, he disappears after being assaulted by a spirit.
 The next day, the crew finds Paul in the basement in a fugue state.
 Tony, the staff technician, quits after Alex continues to push forward.
 However, Mack convinces him to stay for Alex's sake.